rustyscreeps/screeps-game-api/cargo-screeps/README.md

 Build tool for deploying Rust WASM code to Screeps game servers.

-Best used with [`screeps-game-api`].
+`cargo-screeps` is a direct wrapper of [`cargo-web`], and depends on it internally.
+It adds the ability to trim output files for use in `screeps`, and upload to screeps server.

-This implements type-safe WASM bindings to the Screeps in-game API.
+Intended to be used with [`screeps-game-api`], type-safe WASM bindings to the Screeps in-game API.

-This is not fully tested, but feel free to use!
-Issues are welcome.

 ---